BNN-UPC/datanetAPI/README.md

 ```
 In the case of traffic_matrix, using information at the flow-level is recommended (e.g., traffic_matrix[0,1][′Flows′][′0′]), since it includes additional information not considered at the level of aggregate traffic.

 **routing_matrix**: This matrix describes the routing configuration.
 Particularly, it includes all the paths connecting every src-dst pair.
 Assuming route is a routing_matrix, “route[src,dst]” returns a list  describing the path from node src to node dst.
 Particularly, this list includes the IDs of the nodes that the path traverses.
 Note that all the flows of a src-dst pair follow the same path.
-If no path exists between src and dst, or src and dst are the same node, then the corresponding position of the matrix contains None.

 **topology_object**: This is a Graph object form the Networkx library that provides information about the network topology.
 Particularly, this object encodes information on nodes and links (i.e., edges).
 Assuming g is a graph object of a sample instance, we can access the data as follows:
 * g.nodes: Returns a list with all the nodes IDs.
 * g.nodes[id]: Returns a dictionary with all the information parameters of the selected node (see more details of the node parameters Section 4.3).
 * g.edges: Returns a list of tuples describing the topology edges.
 Each tuple is described as (src node ID, dst node ID, link ID).
 The link ID is always ‘0’ as only one link for the same src-dst pair is supported at this moment.
 * g[src][dst][0]: Dictionary with the information parameters of the (directed) link between node src and node dst (see more details of the link parameters in Section 4.4).

-**port_stats**: This object is structured as a list of dictionaries of dictionaries object and contains the performance metrics of the output node ports.
-The outer list contains a dictionary of dictionaries for each node.
-The first dictionary contains the list of adjacents nodes and the last dictionary contain the statistics of the outgoing port used to reach the adjacent node.
-The performance dictionary contains the following keys:
-* ‘utilization’: Tan per one of the average utilization of the outgoing port.
-* ‘losses’: Tan per one of the average packets lost in the outgoing port.
-* 'avgPacketSize': Average packet size from all outgoing packets going through the port (bits).
-* 'qosQueuesStats': List of dictionaries containing the statistics for each QoS queue.
-    * 'utilization': Tan per one of the average utilization of the outgoing port corresponding to the traffic associate with the QoS queue.
-    * 'losses': Tan per one of the average packets lost in the outgoing QoS queue.
-    * 'avgPacketSize': Average packet size from all outgoing packets going through the QoS queue (bits).
-    * 'avgPortOccupancy': Average port occupancy ( service and waiting queue) of the QoS queue (packets).
-    * 'maxQueueOccupancy': Maximum occupancy seen on the QoS queue.

-Thus, assuming p_stats is the port stats object of a sample, we may access the information as follows:
-* p_stats[src][dst]: dictionary with the performance measurements of the port [src][dst].
-If the dst node is not adjacent to src node.
-A KeyError exception will be produced.
-* p_stats[src][dst][<nameparam>]: Read the <nameparam> parameter of the outgoing port of the src node to dst node.
-* p_stats[src][dst]["qosQueuesStats"][0][<nameparam>]: Read the <nameparam> parameter of the QoS queue 0.

 ### 4.1 Parameters of time distributions
 Our simulator considers the following inter-packet arrival time distributions for different flows in the network: